Pentagon Pauses $10 Billion Cloud Contract After Months Of Controversy

 Congressional letters have also been flying in recent weeks from Republicans who think that the JEDI contract is tainted — and Republicans who argue the delays in awarding it have already hurt the Pentagon's urgent technology needs.

-Amazon and Microsoft declined to comment on the re-examination of the cloud contract.
+Amazon, Microsoft and Oracle declined to comment on the re-examination of the cloud contract.
 Amazon, IBM, Microsoft and Oracle are among NPR's financial supporters.

 "JEDI is probably the most important cloud deal ever," Wedbush Securities analyst Daniel Ives said.
 "This is the Pentagon moving to cloud, and any company that gets this — it's going to be a massive ripple effect for decades to come."